boralyl/boralyl.github.io/_posts/2019-08-02-creating-a-3d-floorplan-in-home-assistant.md

 toc: true
 ---

-If you haven't created your floorplan image yet, I'd reccomend you take a look at my [previous post](https://aarongodfrey.dev/home%20automation/tips_for_creating_a_3d_floorplan_using_sweethome3d/) on how to use Sweet Home 3D to create your floorplan.
+If you haven't created your floorplan image yet, I'd recommend you take a look at my [previous post](https://aarongodfrey.dev/home%20automation/tips_for_creating_a_3d_floorplan_using_sweethome3d/) on how to use Sweet Home 3D to create your floorplan.
 To create our interactive floorplan we will be using a [picture-elements card](https://www.home-assistant.io/lovelace/picture-elements/).
-I'd reccomend reading Jaun's write up on using picture elements to create a [2D floorplan using a picture-elements card](https://www.juanmtech.com/set-up-the-picture-elements-card-in-home-assistant/).
+I'd recommend reading Jaun's write up on using picture elements to create a [2D floorplan using a picture-elements card](https://www.juanmtech.com/set-up-the-picture-elements-card-in-home-assistant/).

 In the remainder of this post I will document the basic code and configuration